-The financial statements cover CleanTeQ Holdings Limited as a consolidated entity consisting of CleanTeQ Holdings Limited ("the Company") and its subsidiaries.
-The financial statements are presented in Australian dollars, which is CleanTeQ Holdings Limited's functional and presentation currency.
+The financial statements cover the Clean TeQ Holdings Limited group as a Consolidated Entity ('Consolidated Entity') consisting of Clean TeQ Holdings Limited ('Company") and its subsidiaries.
+The financial statements are presented in Australian dollars, which is Clean TeQ Holdings Limited's functional and presentation currency.

-CleanTeQ Holdings Limited is a for-profit listed public company limited by shares, incorporated and domiciled in Australia.
+Clean TeQ Holdings Limited is a for-profit listed public company limited by shares, incorporated and domiciled in Australia.
 Its registered office and principal place of business is:

-296 Ferntree Gully Road Notting Hill Victoria Australia 3168
+Ferntree Business Park 2 Acacia Place Notting Hill Victoria Australia 3168

-A description of the nature of the consolidated entity's operations and its principal activities are included in the directors' report, which is not part of the financial statements.
+A description of the nature of the Consolidated Entity's operations and its principal activities are included in the directors' report, which is not part of the financial statements.

-The financial statements were authorised for issue, in accordance with a resolution of directors, on 20 August 2014.
+The financial statements were authorised for issue, in accordance with a resolution of directors, on 25 August 2015.
 The directors have the power to amend and reissue the financial statements.